 - v.
-The Department must afford Tribes with the opportunity to submit written comments during a period that extends from the date of the publication or issuance of the consultation notice to a date that is thirty (30) days after the last consultation meeting or to the extent permitted by law. - vi.
-The Department must record the proceedings and oral comments at Consultation meetings by a court reporter or through other means such as electronic recordings and make available a link to the transcript or electronic recording on the Department's website when such recording becomes available. - vii.
-The Department must provide responses that sufficiently explain the basis of the Department's responses to Tribal comments regarding a proposed policy with Tribal implications using one or more of the following methods of notice: Federal Register, email, direct mail, or on the Department's website. - d.
+The Department must afford Tribes with the opportunity to submit written comments during a period that extends from the date of the publication or issuance of the consultation notice to a date that is thirty (30) days after the last consultation meeting. - vi.
+The Department must record the proceedings and oral comments at consultation meetings by a certified shorthand reporter or through other means such as electronic recordings and make available to Tribes a link to the transcript or electronic recording on the Department's website as soon as it becomes available. - vii.
+The Department must post responses that sufficiently explain the basis of the Department's responses to Tribal comments regarding a proposed policy with Tribal implications via the Federal Register, email, direct mail, or on the Department's website. - d.
 Meet the goals and carry out the actions and accountability directives in the Department's Tribal Consultation Plan (See Appendix) to fully implement the purpose and objectives of EO 13175. - e.
-Carry out the statutory or regulatory waiver process in a manner that provides priority to Tribal requests for such waiver in connection with any programs administered solely by the Department to the extent practicable and permitted by law.
+Establish a statutory or regulatory waiver process that will provide priority to Tribal requests for statutory or regulatory waivers in connection with any programs administered by the Department.
 At a minimum, a process should include the following: - i.
 The date when the request was received. - ii.
 The date when the response is due. - iii.
 Within 30 days of the receipt of the request, a letter acknowledging the receipt should be sent to the Tribe. - iv.
 The request should be promptly reviewed in coordination with the Office of General Counsel and Office of Policy and in accordance with objectives in Section 6 of E.O.
 13175. - v.
 A response to the request should be issued within 120 days from the receipt of the request or as otherwise required by law or regulation. - vi.
 If the 120-day response time cannot be met, a letter should be sent to the Tribe explaining the delay and stating when a response will be forthcoming.